DWilliames/paddy2-beta/README.md

 - [ ] Turn 'nested symbol' support on/off
 - [ ] Feedback / submit bug button
 - [ ] Button to donate via PayPal
+- [ ] Option to show custom icons in layer list or not
+- [ ] Option to always include the properties in the layer name / or not

 ---